Ernest Hemingway's Madrid Walking Tour (Self Guided), Madrid

 5) Circulo de Bellas Artes (Circle of Fine Arts)

-Not far from the Cibeles Square, you'll find the Circle of Fine Arts, a private institution that first opened its doors in 1881, was designated as a Center for the Protection of Fine Arts in 1921, and gained recognition as a National Historic Building in 1981.
-The current building, boasting a grand ballroom, exhibition spaces, a theater, a library, and studios for artists and sculptors, has been the home of the institution since 1926.
+Just a short walk from Cibeles Square, you’ll come across the Circle of Fine Arts—a cultural landmark with a long and storied past.
+It was first founded in 1881, became a Center for the Protection of Fine Arts in 1921, and was later declared a National Historic Building in 1981.
+The edifice you see today, with its grand ballroom, exhibition halls, theater, library, and studios for artists and sculptors, has been the institution’s home since 1926.

 6) Bar Museo Chicote (Chicote Bar Museum)